Palleri/DCW/README.md

 Checking for new images at startup, once a day and via the button "Check for updates".

-If dont want gui, just ignore publishing ports
+If dont want gui, just ignore publishing ports.
-*working on a non-gui version*
+*working on a non-gui version*.

 ## Based on [mag37/dockcheck](https://github.com/mag37/dockcheck)